 In search of the best vegan banana bread, we start with three commercial egg replacers: Follow Your Heart Vegan Egg, Ener-G Egg Replacer, and Namaste Egg Replacer.
 They're made from different kinds of starches such as potato starch, tapioca starch, and some kind of binder, like xanthan gum.

 We bake up mini loaves of Whole-Grain Banana Bread using these ingredients instead of the two large eggs called for in the recipe.
-(We use a combination of all-purpose flour and white whole wheat flour as called for in the recipe, but remember you can use Measure for Measure Flour if you're looking to bake gluten-free too.)
+(We use a combination of all-purpose flour and golden whole wheat flour as called for in the recipe, but remember you can use Measure for Measure Flour if you're looking to bake gluten-free too.)

 To replace the eggs, we follow the instructions on the package for each of the commercial egg replacers.
 Some call for mixing with water and letting rest until a gel-like texture forms, so be sure to read the package before starting to mix your other ingredients.